 Male Eclectus parrots are so visually different than females that ornithologists once believed they were two separate species of parrot.
 With the female being predominantly red and the male a lush green, you might say that an Eclectus pair looks like Valentine’s Day and St. Patrick’s day paired together.

-The white bellied caique (Pionites leucogaster) just so happens to have all the colors of the Irish flag, green, white and orange.
-Words that describe caiques, which also include the black-headed caique, are spunky and bouncy.
+The white-bellied caique (Pionites leucogaster) just so happens to have all the colors of the Irish flag, green, white and orange.
+Words that describe caique parrots, which also include the black-headed caique, are spunky and bouncy.
 These energetic birds love to hop around!
-Here’s a fun clip of a caique doing the Irish “Riverance.”
+Here’s a fun clip of a caique doing the Irish “Riverdance.”